 Laurie had graduated college and had boomeranged back home to Seattle.
 She met a cute guy with horn-rimmed glasses.
 He invited her on a picnic at the beach.
 She said yes.
 “Have fun,” her mom said when Greg came to the house.
 Greg drove to a sandy spot with a view of the city.
 They… Continue reading Dear Racist

 After Sue became a widow, her adult children were protective of her dating online.
 They had her send them a profile photo, an address, and phone number for each guy she dated.
 One of them was an anesthesiologist named Don.
 Sue’s son’s friend knew Don since he was in the medical field.
-Sue felt safe… Continue reading Third Date with a Doctor
+Sue felt safe… Continue reading Not on the Same Page

 Against her better judgment Svetlana met up with a man from Match, and he met her expectations of a cad.
 A cad is a man who is aware of the codes of conduct, which separate a gentleman from a ruffian, but finds himself unable to live up to them.
 Cads are capable of disguising themselves… Continue reading Her Date with a Cad